Home > Developing Well > Children and young people's wellbeing > Child Poverty

 Poverty negatively impacts on children's educational experience, attainment and prospects

-• In 2018/19 the proportion of children achieving a good level of development at age 5 was 57% for children eligible for free school meals (FSM), compared to 74% for all other children
+• In 2024/25 the proportion of children achieving a good level of development at the end of reception year was 52.3% for those eligible for free school meals (FSM), compared to 63.5% for all other children (England 51.% for FSM, 68.3% all other children).10

-• The proportion of children meeting expected standard for reading, writing and maths aged 10-11 was 47% for children eligible for FSMs, compared to 68% for all other children
+• The proportion of children meeting expected standard for reading, writing and maths aged 10-11 was 47% for children eligible for FSMs, compared to 63% for all other children (England 48% for FSM, 69% all other children) (2024/25).11

-• The proportion of children meeting expected grades between 9 (highest) and 4 on English and Maths at GCSE age 15-16 was 41% for those eligible for FSMs, compared to 69% for all other children.
+• The proportion of children meeting expected grades between 9 (highest) and 4 on English and maths at GCSE age 15-16 was 37% for those eligible for FSMs, compared to 64% for all other children (England 44% for FSM, 72% for all other children) (2024/25).11

 Poverty is also associated with a higher risk of both illness and premature death.

-• In the most deprived areas people will die nine years younger and can expect to live on average 19 to 20 fewer years in 'good health' compared to those in the least deprived12.
+• For both males and females, those in the most deprived areas can expect to live on average almost 20 fewer years in 'good health' compared to those in the least deprived (2022-24).16

 Poverty impacts the way children are able to interact with their environments